David-OConnor/stm32-hal/README.md

 ## STM32WB and WL radio
 This library doesn't include any radio functionality for the STM32WB.
-If you'd like to use it with bluetooth, use this HAL in conjuction with with Epun's [stm32wb55](https://github.com/eupn/stm32wb55) bluetooth library.
+If you'd like to use it with bluetooth, use this HAL in conjuction with with @eupn's [stm32wb55](https://github.com/eupn/stm32wb55) bluetooth library.

 STM32WL radio support is WIP, and will be provided through interaction withnewAM's